Preparing for Trial

 It's 10am, and the defense team gathers in the conference room.
 Marie connects her laptop to the overhead projector so everyone can see her presentation.

 Marie: Ok, let's get started.
 As you know, this meeting is about the Joey Lasso case.
 Mr. Lasso was out with a group of friends at the Philadium bar on June 20th.
 Another group arrived at around 11pm that included Brian Carter, the plaintiff.
-Brian Carter is a professional baseball player on the Pittsburgh Pirates.
+Brian Carter is a professional baseball player for the Pittsburgh Pirates.
 Physically, Mr. Carter is a pretty big guy - around 6'4", 220 pounds.
 Mr. Lasso is around 5'10", 190 pounds.

 A couple of junior law clerks join the meeting a little late.
 Marie looks up with a frown but continues her explanation of the case.